timoleary/F3-PYPL/README.md

 **Passing Cart Line Items from Basket**

-The copyBasket() method allows you to transfer the F3 Basket line items to PayPal.
+The copyBasket() method allows you to transfer the F3 Basket line items to PayPal and returns a subtotal.
+If not specified quantity will default to 1.
 ```php
 copyBasket($basket, $name, $amount);
 ```